-Because the epiretinal membrane tends to contract and brings about swelling and damage to the macular cells over time, we fear that if it is left untreated for too Long, the vision may not recover well even after treatment.
+Because the membrane tends to contract and brings about swelling and damage to the macular cells over time, we fear that if it is left untreated for too long, the vision may not recover well even after treatment.

-Do all epiretinal membranes need to be treated?
+Do all of them need to be treated?

 By detailed – I mean it should include ultra-wide field retinal imaging, microscopic OCT retinal imaging and direct, meticulous visualization by a retinal specialist.